jasonherrboldt/MusicOrganizer/README.md

 - unable to open input file;
 - unable to read input file.

 An example input file example is located in the root directory (input_file.txt).
 It has full albums, singles, and one or two incomplete lines that should be ignored by the program.
+An example output file is also available (output_file.txt), showing the same songs after being sorted ascending by genre.